 Early works concerning the security of industrial protocols focused on discussing the security properties supported or not by protocols.
-In 2004, Clarke et al. [8] studied the security of DNP3 (Distributed Network Protocol) and ICCP (Inter-Control Center Communications Protocol).
-In 2005, Dzung et al. [15] surveyed the security in SCADA systems including informal analysis on the security properties offered by various industrial protocols: OPC (Open Platform Communications), MMS (Manufacturing Message Specification), IEC 61850, ICCP and EtherNet/IP.
+In 2004, Clarke et al. (2004) studied the security of DNP3 (Distributed Network Protocol) and ICCP (Inter-Control Center Communications Protocol).
+In 2005, Dzung et al. (2005) surveyed the security in SCADA systems including informal analysis on the security properties offered by various industrial protocols: OPC (Open Platform Communications), MMS (Manufacturing Message Specification), IEC 61850, ICCP and EtherNet/IP.
 In 2006, authors of the technical documentation of OPC-UA (OPC Unified Architecture) detailed the security measures of the protocol.
-In 2015, Wanying et al. [34] summarized the security offered by MODBUS, DNP3 and OPC-UA.
+In 2015, Wanying et al. (2015) summarized the security offered by MODBUS, DNP3 and OPC-UA.
 None of these works give any formal proof of security properties on the protocols.

 In more recent works, formal analyses started to appear for industrial protocols.
-In [27] the authors proposed a formal verification of DNP3 using OFMC [4, Open-Source Fixed-Point Model-Checker] and SPEAR II [30, Security Protocol Engineering and Analysis Resource].
-In [14], they detailed formal specifications of MODBUS developed using PVS, a generic theorem prover in order to help proving the consistency of an implementation with the standards.
-In [16], the authors proposed a secure version of MODBUS relying on well-known cryptographic primitives such as RSA and SHA2.
-In [17], they designed another secure version of the MODBUS protocol using hash-based message authentication codes and built on SCTP (Stream Transmission Control Protocol).
-In [6], authors provided a Deep-Packet Inspection tool to verify syntactic correctness of DNP3 packets using the Hammer tool [28].
-In [29], the authors formally verified secrecy and authentication properties of OPC-UA handshake protocols using the ProVerif tool [5].
+In Patel and Yu (2007) the authors proposed a formal verification of DNP3 using OFMC (Basin et al., 2003, Open-Source Fixed-Point Model-Checker) and SPEAR II (Saul and Hutchison, 1999, Security Protocol Engineering and Analysis Resource).
+In Dutertre (2007), they detailed formal specifications of MODBUS developed using PVS, a generic theorem prover in order to help proving the consistency of an implementation with the standards.
+In Fovino et al. (2009), the authors proposed a secure version of MODBUS relying on well-known cryptographic primitives such as RSA and SHA2.
+In Hayes and El-Khatib (2013), they designed another secure version of the MODBUS protocol using hash-based message authentication codes and built on SCTP (Stream Transmission Control Protocol).
+In Bratus et al. (2016), authors provided a Deep-Packet Inspection tool to verify syntactic correctness of DNP3 packets using the Hammer tool (Patterson and Hirsch, 2014).
+In Puys et al. (2016), the authors formally verified secrecy and authentication properties of OPC-UA handshake protocols using the ProVerif tool (Blanchet, 2001).
 However, none of these works formally define or verify Flow Integrity.

-In general - outside industrial systems - formal verification of authentication properties [23] is common.
-As shown by [21], this property is supported by many tools such as AVISPA [2], ProVerif [5], Scyther [9] and TAMARIN [31].
+In general - outside industrial systems - formal verification of authentication properties Lowe (1997) is common.
+As shown by Lafourcade and Puys (2015), this property is supported by many tools such as AVISPA (Armando et al., 2005), ProVerif (Blanchet, 2001), Scyther (Cremers, 2008) and TAMARIN (Schmidt et al., 2012).
 However, our definition of integrity goes beyond the usual authentication properties, as we also consider the ordering of the messages and ensure their delivery (a liveness property), which is difficult to express and verify in most of these tools.
-We chose TAMARIN to build on previous work [3] concerning the modeling of resilient channels and the verification of liveness properties.
+We chose TAMARIN to build on previous work (Backes et al., 2017) concerning the modeling of resilient channels and the verification of liveness properties.

-This paper is an extended version of a paper initially presented at SECRYPT'17 [13].
+This paper is an extended version of a paper initially presented at SECRYPT'17 (Dreier et al., 2017).
 The previous version does not contain the practical experiments to validate our theoretical results.

-3. Defining Authenticity, Delivery and Integrity
+3. Defining authenticity, delivery and integrity